tuva-health/docs/docs/knowledge-base/hospital-readmissions.md

 2. Cohort Exclusion Algorithm
 3. Discharged Alive and Not Against Medical Advice
 4. Not a Transfer
-5. Not a Same Day Admission
+5. Not a Same Day Readmission
 6. Run-out

 If an inpatient admission meets the criteria from all of these sub-algorithms then it qualifies as an index admission.
 Otherwise it does not.
 Below we walk through each sub-algorithm.